-3.7 Using Analogies to Update Workflows
+3.8 Using Analogies to Update Workflows

 In Chapter Interacting with the Version Tree, we saw how the provenance data maintained by VisTrails allows you to compare different versions of a workflow.
 In Chapter Querying the Version Tree, you learned how this same provenance information forms the basis of an elegant Query by Example mechanism, letting you find all versions of a workflow that match a given arrangement of modules.
-In this chapter, we will see yet another benefit of the VisTrails provenance architecture.
-Through a process we call visualization by analogy, you can reuse pipeline information to create new visualizations semi-automatically without directly editing the workflow.
+In this chapter, we will see yet another benefit of the VisTrails d=citibik